Generic Name: Tranylcypromine sulfate

 Patients should be instructed to report promptly the occurrence of headache or other unusual symptoms, i.e., palpitation and/or tachycardia, a sense of constriction in the throat or chest, sweating, dizziness, neck stiffness, nausea, or vomiting.

-Patients should be warned against eating the foods listed in Section 11 under Contraindications while on therapy with Tranylcypromine Sulfate.
+Patients should be warned against eating the foods listed in Section 11 under Contraindications while on therapy with Tranylcypromine sulfate tablets.
 Also, they should be told not to drink alcoholic beverages.
 The patient should also be warned about the possibility of hypotension and faintness, as well as drowsiness sufficient to impair performance of potentially hazardous tasks such as driving a car or operating machinery.

 Patients should also be cautioned not to take concomitant medications, whether prescription or over-the-counter drugs such as cold, hay fever, or weight-reducing preparations, without the advice of a physician.
 They should be advised not to consume excessive amounts of caffeine in any form.
-Likewise, they should inform other physicians, and their dentist, about their use of Tranylcypromine Sulfate.
+Likewise, they should inform other physicians, and their dentist, about their use of Tranylcypromine sulfate tablets.

 See PRECAUTIONS—Information for Patients for information regarding clinical worsening and suicide risk.